- Getting there and getting around

 Walking and mountain biking

-The Cape Pallarenda Trails are a network of shared walking and mountain biking trails in the Cape Pallarenda and Townsville Town Common regional parks.
+The Cape Pallarenda Trails are a network of shared walking and mountain biking trails in the Cape Pallarenda and Townsville Town Common conservation parks.

 The trails range from short easy walks to challenging hikes and cross country mountain bike rides.
 Consider your fitness level before undertaking the extended trails.